tatumizer/pigeon_map/README.md

 Changelog
 =========
 - ver.
+0.5.1 fixing stuff broken by new dart release ("script" doesn't return path as string)

+- ver.
 0.5.0:
 1. (BREAKING CHANGE) changed signature of noSuchAttribute: now I pass a single parameter (Invocation) to make noSuchAttribute more consistent with noSuchMethod
 2. allow undeclared attributes of any kind (not only primitive types) to occur in JSON: when such attribute is encountered while parsing, library calls noSuchAttribute